emily-ebel/varSV/README.md

 cut -f1-2 ANC.30kb.fasta.fai > ANC.30kb.readlengths.txt
  ```

-Once these files are correctly specified, run the app.
-Browse to select the .hit file from step 2, e.g. [ANC.30kb.allvar2.hit].
+Once these files are correctly specified in <a href="https://github.com/emily-ebel/varSV/blob/main/varSV.R">varSV.R</a>, run the app.
+Browse to select the .hit file from step 2.
 Once the data load, you can click from read to read; adjust the % identity slider; or select a new region from the dropdown menu.
 You can also save a clean .pdf version of the current image by clicking 'save.'

+<br><br>
+## Example SV